Disclaimer: This is not a tutorial on how to angle one’s phone for the perfect picture or how to up one’s Instagram game.

 #1 Tell your Stories from different angles

-While this feature provides extra opportunity for brands to reach out to their target audience, replicating content across different spaces is rarely advised.
-A good storyteller analyses the best ways to communicate the message on each platform and plans out the narrative and strategises accordingly.
+While this feature provides opportunities for brands to connect with their target audiences, replicating content is rarely advised.
+A good storyteller plans the narratives and uses varied ways to communicate different messages.
 There are no hard and fast rules when it comes to these ‘angles’.
-Brands and influencers use these to show their audience behind-the-scenes footages, latest campaigns and sales announcements or personal epiphanies, growth and occasional rants.
+Brands and influencers commonly share behind-the-scene footages, latest campaigns, sales announcements or occasional rants.
 The key is to ensure your content resonates with your audience, is exciting and entertaining.

 #2 Know your tools

 Knowing what to tell is just the first step but the art of telling or the ‘How’ is equally important.
 When it comes to churning out content that arrests attention, one should ideally be quick but never limit oneself to the tools within the application.
 Fun as GIF, stickers, rewind, zoom and Boomerang may be, they may not necessarily help your content stand out.
 This is especially important if one is planning to advertise one’s stories.
 Our advice is to experiment with different third-party apps to take your Stories to the next level.